-We have grown significantly since we commenced operations, more than doubling the number of our consultants from 213 on May 31, 2002 to 557 on June 30, 2005.
+We have grown significantly since we commenced operations, nearly tripling the number of our consultants from 213 on May 31, 2002 to 632 on December 31, 2005.
 We believe there are a number of opportunities to continue to grow our business, including:

 - Attracting additional highly qualified consultants.
 We believe our stimulating work environment, performance-based compensation program and distinctive culture will enable us to attract additional top talent from other consulting firms, accounting firms, targeted industries and on-campus recruiting.
-In the near term, our focus will primarily be on hiring and developing additional managers, associates and analysts to expand support for our existing practices and better leverage our managing directors and directors.
-We expect to have 600 consultants by the end of September 2005, including consultants of Speltz & Weis LLC. - Growing our existing relationships and developing new relationships.
+In the near term, our focus will primarily be on hiring and developing additional managers, associates and analysts to expand support for our existing practices and better leverage our managing directors and directors. - Growing our existing relationships and developing new relationships.
 We work hard to maintain and grow our existing client and law firm relationships.
 The goodwill created from these relationships leads to referrals from satisfied clients and their law firms, which also enables us to secure engagements with new clients.
 We intend to focus on the following principal client areas: (1) lawyers and their law firms; (2) the general counsel of Fortune 1000 companies; (3) higher education and research institutions; (4) the healthcare sector (which includes providers, payors and pharmaceutical companies); (5) distressed companies and industries; and (6) the CFOs and COOs of companies with revenues of \$1 billion to \$20 billion. - Ontinuing to promote and deliver an integrated approach to service delivery.
 We will continue to utilize our experience with the financial and operational challenges facing our clients to identify and provide additional value-added services as part of an integrated solution.
-Frequently, a particular engagement is expanded or a new engagement secured with an existing client as a direct result of our quality work for that client. - Ontinuing to build our brand.
+Frequently, a particular engagement is expanded or a new engagement secured with an existing client as a direct result of our quality work for that client. - Ocntinuing to build our brand.
 We intend to continue to build our reputation and a common identity for the services we provide under the Huron brand name.
 We believe that using a common brand name and identity for our services enhances our visibility in the marketplace and improves our ability to compete for new business. - Expanding our service offerings.
 We believe there will be opportunities to expand our current capabilities or broaden the scope of our existing services, and we will evaluate these in response to client and general market demands.
-For example, given the challenges faced by general counsels regarding legal compliance and litigation management, we believe the general counsel market represents a large growth opportunity. - Ø Pursuing strategic acquisitions.
+For example, given the challenges faced by general counsels regarding legal compliance and litigation management, we believe the general counsel market represents a large growth opportunity. - ^Ø Pursuing strategic acquisitions.
 We intend to evaluate select acquisitions of complementary businesses as another means to broaden the scope or depth of our capabilities and expand our client base.